 • Construction Contract Act: If this applies then certain provisions will be included in agreements eg default provisions relating to payment.

 • Price and payments: How much is paid and when.
-This may involve setting out milestone and deliverables.
+This may involve setting out milestones and deliverables.

 • Variations: How will these be requested and priced needs to be set out clearly and understood.